-Objective-3.5: 4.45 Hillsborough County's heritage shall be recognized through the preservation of historical and archaeological sites, structures and districts significant to Hillsborough County.
+Objective-3.4: 1.15 Hillsborough County's heritage shall be recognized through the preservation of historical and archaeological sites, structures and districts significant to Hillsborough County.

-15.1 Hillsborough County shall continue to implement the landmark ordinance to Perotect from demolition and significant alteration historical and archaeological resources listed in or considered eligible for local designation by the Hillsborough County Archaeological and Historic Resource Survey or by the State Historic Preservation Officer for listing in the National Register of Historic Places and those resources designated as landmarks, or considered eligible for landmark designation by Hillsborough County.
-The county will update tThe County will perform a regular update for survey of properties with potential historical significance, every 5 to 10 years. - 3.5.2: The County shall development techniques including public education and the development of incentives to encourage property owners to request historic landmark designations. - 3.5.3: The adaptive reuse of historically significant and/or structurally sound buildings shall be encouraged through reuse incentives adopted as part of the Hillsborough County development regulations. - 3.5.4: 20.7.7 Consider developing an updated Community Cultural Plan for approval by the Board of County Commissioners that incorporates the significant changes in community cultural needs that have occurred since the last Plan was completed in 2006.
-Consider implementing the Hillsborough Community Cultural Plan adopted by the Arts Council Steering Committee and Task Force Chairs in September 2006 and received by the Board of County Commissioners (2/2007). - 20.7.8 Hillsborough County should consider including working with the Arts Council to create a master plan to integrate cultural uses into the design of neighborhoods, community centers, recreation facilities, libraries, and schools as part of the Community Cultural Plan to more effectively serve community and neighborhood needs by 2010. - 3.5.6: 6.1.1 Enlist developers as partners to invest in and encourage cultural developments that add value to their communities and their projects. - 3.5.7: 6.1.2 Encourage Develop incentives to offer developers to incorporate cultural space and public art to their projects. - 3.5.8: 6.1.3 Maintain, support, and expand public art programs throughout Hillsborough County. - 3.5.9: 6.1.6 Encourage Provide life-long opportunities for arts, heritage, and science education for all county residents.
+- 3.4.1: 15.1 Hillsborough County shall continue to implement the landmark ordinance to Pprotect from demolition and significant alteration historical and archaeological resources listed in or considered eligible for local designation by the Hillsborough County Archaeological and Historic Resource Survey or by the State Historic Preservation Officer for listing in the National Register of Historic Places and those resources designated as landmarks. or considered eligible for landmark designation by Hillsborough County.
+The county will uUpdate the survey of properties with potential historical significance every 5 to 10 years. - 3.4.2: 15.2 The County shall development techniques including public education and the development of incentives to encourage property owners to request historic landmark designations. - 3.4.3: 15.3 The adaptive reuse of historically significant and/or structurally sound buildings shall be encouraged through reuse incentives adopted as part of the Hillsborough County development regulations. - 3.4.4: 20.7.7 Consider developing an updated Community Cultural Plan for approval by the Board of County Commissioners by 2026 that incorporates the significant changes in community cultural needs that have occurred since the last Plan was completed in 2006.
+Consider implementing the Hillsborough Community Cultural Plan adopted by the Arts Council Steering Committee and Task Force Chairs in September 2006 and received by the Board of County Commissioners (2/2007). - 3.4.5: 20.7.8 Hillsborough County should consider including working with the Arts Council to create a master plan to integrate cultural uses into the design of neighborhoods, community centers, recreation facilities, libraries, and schools as part of the Community Cultural Plan to more effectively serve community and neighborhood needs from 2026 to 2029 by 2010. - 3.4.6: 6.1.1 Enlist developers as partners to invest in and encourage cultural developments that add value to their communities and their projects. - 3.4.7: 6.1.2 EncourageDevelop incentives to offer developers to incorporate cultural space and public art to their projects. - 3.4.8: 6.1.3 Maintain, support, and expand public art programs throughout Hillsborough County. - 3.4.9: 6.1.6 Encourage Provide life-long opportunities for arts, heritage, and science education for all county residents.